siemens/embb/doc/tutorial/application/README.md

 ## Tutorial Application

-To build the application a few preparation steps are required:
+To build the video processing application, a few preparation steps are required:

-- Install EMB² and set EMBB_DIR to the installation directory (if not default).
+- Install EMB² and set EMBB_DIR in CMakeLists.txt to the installation directory (if not the default).
-- Provide the ffmpeg libraries like detailed below.
+- Provide the ffmpeg libraries as described below.
 - Create a build directory and run cmake.

-Now the video_app executable can be run and used with a video file of your choice.
-It expects at least two command line arguments, the first is the input video file and the second is the name of the result video file.
+Now, the video_app executable can be run with a video of your choice.
+It expects at least two command line arguments, the first one is the input video file and the second one the resulting output file.
 An optional third argument specifies the processing mode.
-There are 5 processing modes:
+There are five modes:

 - 0: serial
 - 1: parallel algorithms